So, what do you get if you cross Connect the Dots, with Art?

 I do it by demanding that they become totally involved in my lessons, jumping up and down in their seats with anticipation,

-each other for my favor.
+competing vigorously with each other for my favor.

 It's heartwarming when they do that,

-impresses everyone, even me.
+it impresses everyone, even me.

-When I'm at my best I plan lessons very
+When I'm at my best I plan lessons very carefully in order to produce this show of enthusiasm.

 But when the bell rings I insist that they stop whatever it is that we've been working on